-To understand the pairwise statistical difference between the discussed evaluation metrics, we have performed Kolmogorov-Smirnov (KS), Pearson’s R (correlation coefficient) and (one-way) ANOVA tests.
+To understand the pairwise statistical difference between the discussed evaluation metrics and deep architectures, we have performed Kolmogorov-Smirnov (KS), Pearson’s R (correlation coefficient) and Z-test.
 These tests were performed to evaluate results of hybrid deep learning architectures on the basis of sensitivity and specificity.
 Each individual patient from the TUSZ dataset was evaluated separately.
 Outliers were removed by rejecting all input values collected from patients which have no seizures and from those for which deep learning systems detected no seizures.